Final A2 prints

-Human Condition 2: Flesh was chosen because I saw the possibility of doing an image like the body portraits of Jenny Saville with flesh textures like some of those I had done in Project 2.2.
+The original image Human Condition 2: Flesh was suggested by the body portraits of Jenny Saville, with flesh textures like some of those I had done in Project 2.2.

 For this image I had a much clearer picture in my head of the colours and feel.
 It was also already nearly abstract.
 So I only developed one digital image – I like the way the pink looks like entrails, as well as breast and arm.